vcc-csc212/sp21-archive/_docs/labs/lab-08/lab-08.md

 ##### Queue

-As a refresher, a Queue is a Linked List with an enforced add/remove order: first-in last-out (FIFO.)
+As a refresher, a Queue is a Linked List with an enforced add/remove order: first-in first-out (FIFO).
 Elements added to the Queue (enqueued) are placed at the back, and we can only ever remove (dequeue) from the front.

 <p align="center">
   <img src="/labs/lab-08/images/queue.png" />